Luis de Carvajal y de la Cueva: Arrest and trial

 In late 1588, Carvajal was arrested at Almadén (present day Monclova), which he had allegedly established as a base to carry out slaving raids.
 Taken to Mexico City, he was imprisoned.

 Spanish authorities said the Carvajal had a gang of "more than sixty soldiers" and to have made a fortune capturing and selling Indian slaves.
 They raided north along the Rio Grande, capturing hundreds of Indians whom they sold into slavery.
 The government was attempting to find a peaceful solution to the long-running and bloody Chichimeca War.
 Enslavement was one of the grievances of the Indians and a peaceful solution involved protecting the Indians against slavers.
 All along the frontier two successive Viceroys promoting peace with the Chichimecas cracked down on the slavers.

 New charges were also brought against Carvajal.
 This was based on the accusations that Carvajal's ancestors were New Christians, which contradicted the "Purity of Blood" laws required to obtain permission to settle in the New Spain.
 This was sufficient to have Carvajal transferred to the jails of the Inquisition.
 Although several charges against him were initially mentioned – including enslaving Native Americans, only the charge of covering up the practicing Judaism of his sister and her children remained.
-In the end he was sentenced to a six-year exile in an auto-da-fe held on 24 February 1590 in Mexico City.
+In the end he was sentenced to a six-year exile in an auto-da-fé held on 24 February 1590 in Mexico City.
 However, before the sentence was carried out, he was sent back to the jail of the Court, where he died, nearly one year later, on 13 February 1591.

 Members of Carvajal's family were also tried as Crypto-Jews.
-His nephew, Luis de Carvajal, openly practiced Judaism and was burned at the stake in 1596.
+His nephew, Luis de Carvajal, became the head of a secret Crypto-Jewish community and was burned at the stake in 1596.
 His autobiography, long thought lost, was rediscovered and is now available online.
+His two nieces, Ana and María, were not executed with their brother and reaccepted to the Catholic faith; María, accused of relapsing into Judaism, was executed by garrote in an auto da fe on 25 March 1601 in Mexico City, at twenty-nine years of age.
+Ana was tried again for practicing Judaism in secret and executed by garrote on 11 April 1649, at sixty-seven years of age.